zunzun/pyeq3/Examples/Cluster/README.txt

 Instructions are at http://dispy.sourceforge.net/index.html

-I personally used the command "pip install dispy".
+I personally used the command "pip3 install dispy".